daniella-9/daniella-9/README.md

 I'm a passionate Computer Science student with a knack for web development and a love for learning new technologies.
 My journey in coding started with small projects, and now I'm excited to contribute to larger, impactful ones.
 Here's a bit about me:

-- 🌱 Currently Learning: React and laravel and also deepening my knowledge in full-stack web development.
+- 🌱 Currently Learning: Vue and laravel and also deepening my knowledge in full-stack web development.
 - 🌍 Languages: Native Indonesian and have intermediate proficiency in English (B1).
 - 😄 Pronouns: She/Her
 - 💬 Ask me about anything.